-i.
+f.
 Transportation

-Team/activity members must ride the bus provided for them to and from games (this includes manager, statisticians and helpers).
+Team/activity members must ride the bus provided for them to and from games and activities (this includes manager, statisticians and helpers).
 A team/activity member may return with his or her parents, providing the request is in writing to the coach/advisor.
 A team/activity member may also return with another squad member's parents if a parent note requesting this transportation is signed and approved by the Principal.
-Team members may not ride to and from games in any other vehicles unless approved by the Principal.
+Students may not ride to and from events in any other vehicles unless approved by the Principal.

-Release times for away games will be communicated on the morning announcements and by the coach.
+Release times for trips will be communicated on the morning announcements and by the coach/ advisor.
 In general, students will have about 10-minutes after being released from class before the bus is scheduled to leave.

-Co-curricular trips are a privilege; student participants are responsible for handing in all schoolwork due the day of the trip before they leave.
+Co-curricular trips are a privilege; student participants are responsible for handing in all school work due the day of the trip before they leave.
 Failure to do so may result in a zero.

-j.
+g.
 Equipment and Uniforms